Installation

 }

-Each component can be imported individually so that you only bundle what you use.
+Each component can be imported and registered individually so that you only bundle what you use.
 Import path is available in the documentation of the corresponding component.

 import Button from "primevue/button"